 Here we go again.
 Once again, companies are taking a revolutionary technology and using it to do exactly what they were doing before.
-Only this time we're talking about artificial intelligence, and the numbers are merciless: 78 percent of companies have implemented generative AI but the same percentage report zero impact on profits Seizing the agentic AI advantage | McKinsey.
+Only this time we're talking about artificial intelligence, and the numbers are merciless: 78 percent of companies have implemented generative AI but the same percentage report zero impact on the bottom line.

 Welcome to yet another chapter in a story that has been repeating itself for three decades.